amsul/pickadate.js/README.md

 <br>
 ## Building with Grunt

-Grunt `~0.4.0` is used to build the project files.
-To get started, after cloning the project over, run `npm install` to get all the required node modules.
+[Grunt](http://gruntjs.com/) `~0.4.1` is used to build the project files.
+To get started, clone the project and then run:

+- `npm install` to get the required node modules.
-Then run `grunt everything --verbose` to check if you have all the dependencies.
+- `grunt --verbose` to confirm you have all the dependencies.